Anomaly-free deformations of spherical general relativity coupled to matter: Introduction

 However, obtaining a consistent theory becomes rather challenging when non-homogeneous scenarios (particularly those with local degrees of freedom) are considered.
 In these cases, the diffeomorphism constraint is no longer vanishing and one finds that the quantized notion of spacetime collides with the continuous diffeomorphism symmetry of general relativity.
 To circumvent these difficulties, several approaches have been presented in the literature.
 For instance, the hybrid quantization program \cite{MartinBenito:2008ej,FernandezMendez:2012vi,Fernandez-Mendez:2013jqa,1407.0998,PhysRevD.93.104025} considers a homogeneous background spacetime quantized via loop-quantum-gravity techniques, and incorporates inhomogeneities by means of a Fock quantization.
 Similar assumptions are made in the dressed-metric approach \cite{PhysRevD.87.043507,Agullo_2013, Agullo_2017}, providing a completely quantized theory to study cosmological perturbations.
 However, it remains unclear whether these frameworks respect general covariance \cite{PhysRevD.102.023532}.

 Spherically symmetric configurations are of particular relevance as they would provide a first step towards the description of black holes and gravitational collapse.
 It was found that the Abelianization of constraints could lead to a consistent quantization even under the presence of a scalar matter field \cite{PhysRevLett.110.211301,Gambini_2014}.
 These studies have been extended to include a possible polymerization of the matter component \cite{bgp1,bgp2,bgp3}, so that holonomy effects can be explored even in the radial gauge with the polar foliation condition.
-However, recent discussions cast doubts on the covariance of these models \cite{bojo2,Bojowald:2021isp}.
+However, recent discussions cast doubts on the covariance of these models \cite{bojo2,Bojowald:2021isp}. { In addition, one should also mention current works where, as in the improved dynamics scheme of loop quantum cosmology, scale-dependent holonomies are implemented in vacuum spherical symmetry \cite{Kelly:2020uwj,Gambini:2020qhx,Han:2019feb}.
+Nevertheless, these models break covariance when they are weakly coupled to a matter field without further modifications.}